michaelmayer-hpe/Labs/Docker/README.md

 cca4a1776ef12b256616e69a29753202efe0b1af5dd64fecfb638d2a797b234e
 ```

-At that point you should find again your data on your owncloud instance right ?
+1. At that point you should find again your data on your owncloud instance right ?
 But what additional pain point do you have ?
-Knowing that the owncloud configuration data are located under `/var/www/html/owncloud/config/config.php` adapt the Dockerfile to solve that last issue.
+2. Knowing that the owncloud configuration data are located under `/var/www/html/owncloud/config/config.php`  try to adapt the Dockerfile to solve that last issue. **Discuss with your trainer if you're stuck !**
+Note : 2 solutions are possible.

 # Using Docker compose
 TBD